University's new employee orientation program - Full-time faculty and staff

 - Preventing Sexual Misconduct (Title IX)

-HIPAA and FERPA Online Training (Search under the Compliance - Privacy and Security Category in My Learning Connecton):
+- HIPAA and FERPA Online Training (Search under the Compliance - Privacy and Security Category in My Learning Connection):

-- Emergency Response Plan and Safety Training: Missouri State University is committed to supporting the welfare of its students, faculty, staff, and visitors.
+Missouri State University is committed to supporting the welfare of its students, faculty, staff, and visitors.
 Preparing a campus crisis/emergency response plan and allocating resources to respond to possible emergencies is one way in which the University offers this support.
-Please visit Safety and Transportation website for the Missouri State University's Emergency Response Planand additional information.
+Please visit Safety and Transportation website for the Missouri State University's Emergency Response Plan and additional information.

-- Emergency Response and Safety Training: The University provides emergency and safety training programs for both professional and personal development.
-These programs are provided through joint coordination with Safety and Transportation, Counseling and Testing, the Center for Dispute Resolution, Campus Recreation, and the Office of Human Resources.
+The University provides emergency and safety training programs for both professional and personal development.
+These programs are provided through joint coordination with Safety and Transportation, the Counseling Center, the Center for Dispute Resolution, Campus Recreation, and the Office of Human Resources.

-- Counseling and Testing Center: Counseling and Testing provides programming and services to support the University community through individual and group services.
+- Counseling Center - the Counseling Center provides programming and services to support the University community through individual and group services.
 Please refer to the Guide for Faculty and Staff - Recognizing Students in Distress Brochure for information provided in support of our Emergency Response and Safety training programs.

 - Sexual Harassment, Assault, and Rape Prevention (SHARP) training deals with protecting yourself through prevention of attacks and learning techniques for escape.
 You will learn valuable information about how to avoid confrontation and how to best defend yourself if physically attacked or confronted.